Dominic Tan

 Operations Coordinator

-Optimising complex vehicle inflow workflows and driving 100% on-time deployment for high-stakes regulatory rollouts.
+Optimizing complex vehicle inflow workflows and driving 100% on-time deployment for high-stakes regulatory rollouts.

 BuiltbyBit | Freelancer